-In 2021, PBCOM approved an interest-bearing Contract to Sell Financing line amounting to P300 million available for drawings.
-The Parent Company drew down P141.83 million and P114 million in 2023 and 2022, respectively, payable at maturity of the deed of undertaking and are secured by certain receivables assigned in favor of PBCom amounting to P216 million and P190 million as at December 31, 2023 and 2022, respectively (see Note 6).
+In 2021, PBCom approved an interest-bearing Contract to Sell Financing line amounting to P300 million available for drawings.
+The Parent Company drew down P64.72 million and P141.83 million in 2024 and 2023, respectively, payable at maturity of the deed of undertaking and are secured by certain receivables assigned in favor of PBCom amounting to P95 million and P216 million as at December 31, 2024 and 2023, respectively (see Note 6).

-In 2023, PBCom approved an interest-bearing Term Loan amounting to P3.8 billion with initial draw of P150 million payable within five (5) years payable annually.
-This loan was availed specifically to fund the Casa Unico Project.
+In 2023, PBCom approved an interest-bearing Term Loan amounting to P3.8 billion.
+The Company drew down P640 million and P150 million in 2024 and 2023, respectively, payable in 5 years.
+This loan was availed specifically to fund the Unico Project.